-Continue strolling this post for the supply lists, instructions, and video a tutorial.
+Continue strolling this post for the supply lists and instructions..

 Make Slime for Kids: What You Will Need